sCrypt-Inc/scryptlib/README.md

-  "compilerVersion": "0.1.0+commit.312f643",    // version of compiler used to produce this file "contract": "DemoP2PKH",    // name of the contract "md5": "01234...",    // md5 of the contract source code file "abi": [    // ABI of the contract: the interfaces of the public functions and constructor.
+  "compilerVersion": "0.1.0+commit.312f643",    // version of compiler used to produce this file "contract": "DemoP2PKH",    // name of the contract "md5": "01234...",    // md5 of the contract source code file "abi": [    // ABI of the contract: interfaces of its public functions and constructor.
     {
         "type": "constructor",
         "name": "constructor",